Oluwxtope/Cordle/README.md

 # Cordle
 Wordle but with C!

-To play, run interactive.c and enjoy.
-More details to come...
+To play, navigate to Cordle directory in the terminal and type "./a.out".
+Enjoy!

+**More details to come**